adityapaikrao/document_qna/README.md

 # document_qna
-streamlit app for document Q&amp;A deployed using GCP
+A streamlit app using local LLMs.